david-tedjopurnomo/david-tedjopurnomo.github.io/_pages/teaching.md

 In this subject, students explore how to build software, through learning how to build a simple fully functional data-driven website.
 Students learn about fundamental concepts in User-Centred Design (UX/UI) and Database System that explore the front-end-to-back-end of software development.

-Achieved a 4.00 out of 5.00 mean Good Teaching Score (GTS).
+Achieved a 4.00 out of 5.00 Good Teaching Score (GTS).
 Exceeding the school, college and RMIT mean GTS score.

 April 2023 - May 2024